logux/core/README.md

 ### Comparing

-`isFirstOlder()` uses `meta.time` and `meta.id` to compare action creation time even if they was created in same milliseconds.
+`isFirstOlder()` uses `meta.time` and `meta.id` to compare action creation time even if they were created in same milliseconds.

 ```js
 import isFirstOlder from 'logux-core/is-first-older'